Efficient and compact quantum network node based on a parabolic mirror on an optical chip: Single photon generation and characterization

 The initially prepared atom in $\ket{f=1, m_f=0}$ is excited to $\ket{f'=0, m_f'=0}$ with a $\pi$-polarized pulse (Fig.~\ref{fig.figure1} (d)) delivered through the opposite GRIN tube.
 The excitation pulse has a Gaussian-like temporal shape with FWHM comparable to the lifetime of the excited state ($26~\mathrm{ns}$).
 The excited atom has three possible decay channels to the $f=1$ manifold with equal probabilities, emitting a photon at $780~\mathrm{nm}$ with three possible polarizations: $\sigma_+, \sigma_-,$ and $\pi$.
 The $\pi$-polarized light does not couple into the SM fiber due to destructive interference~\cite{Young2022}.
 Therefore, the chance of collecting a photon from each excitation attempt is at most $2/3$.
 The trap light is turned off for $250~\mathrm{ns}$ for excitation and photon collection.
 The photons are detected within a $200~\mathrm{ns}$ window and time-stamped using ARTIQ~\cite{ARTIQ2016}.
 Figure~\ref{fig.figure1}(e) shows the photon decay-time histogram.
 The fitted curve is a convolution of the Gaussian excitation pulse with an exponential function with a decay time of $26.4 \pm 0.3~ \mathrm{ns}$, matching the known lifetime of the excited state.

 The excited atom decays to the initial state $\ket{f=1, m_f=0}$ with probability of $1/3$.
 Thus, to increase the success probability of generating a $\sigma_{\pm}$ photon, we repeat the excitation attempt five times, with $20~\mu\mathrm{s}$ delay, after which we apply recooling and optical pumping.
 We repeat this excitation cycle until the atom is lost from the trap.
-We check for atom loss after every five excitation cycles.
-On average, we can repeat the excitation cycle $80$ times (which corresponds to $5\times 80$ excitation attempts) before losing the atom.
-The overall single-photon generation, collection, and detection efficiency is measured to be $3.66 \%$ per excitation cycle.
+We check for atom loss after every \rsub{30} excitation cycles.
+On average, we can repeat the excitation cycle \rsub{$\approx600$} times (which corresponds to \rsub{$5\times 600$} excitation attempts) before losing the atom.
+The overall single-photon generation, collection, and detection efficiency is measured to be \rsub{$5 \%$} per excitation cycle.
 We note that the five excitation attempts effectively increase the probability of emitting a $\sigma_{\pm}$ photon in each excitation cycle from $2/3$ to almost unity.
-With a nominal quantum efficiency of $0.65$ of our SPCMs, and estimating $15\%$ loss in the optical setup, the photon collection and coupling efficiency into the SM fiber is estimated to be $\sim 6.6 \%$ which is reasonably close to the $12\%$ expected theoretically from $\mathrm{NA}=0.61$ of the parabolic mirror~\cite{Young2022}.
-Therefore, this design shows a significant improvement over the previously reported non-cavity neutral atom experiments (see Table~\ref{tab.atom_photon_entangle}).